25 nov 2025 kl 11:30 - 26 nov 2025 kl 14:30

 Dominique Hauderowicz

-Architect and partner in the studio Dominique + Serena
+Architect and partner, Dominique + Serena

 Dominique Hauderowicz is a Danish architect and partner in the studio Dominique + Serena, based in Copenhagen.
 The firm focuses on the social potentials of architecture and the built environment.
 In 2020, she co-authored and edited the book ‘Age-Inclusive Public Space,’ which centers around diversity and inclusion in public spaces, considering the current demographic changes as catalysts for creating better public spaces for all. dominique + serena have been appointed as curators for the Danish Pavillon for the 2027 Venice Architecture Biennale.